sunflowerit/waftlib/README.md

 Create your secret environment variables file from default environment variables template file and rerun bootstrap:

 ```
-cp waftlib/templates/13.0/.env-shared .env-secret
+cp waftlib/templates/.env-secret .env-secret
+vi .env-secret
 ./bootstrap
 ```

 When successful, now we can prepare for building Odoo:
-- Take a look at default odoo config file `vi common/conf.d/odoo.conf`.
+- Take a look at default odoo config file `vi config/odoo-code.conf`.
-- Override odoo config variables as you like `vi common/conf.d/override-odoo.conf`.
-You can use ENVIRONMENT variables here
+- Override odoo config variables as you like `vi config/odoo-code-override-default.conf`.
+You can use ENVIRONMENT variables here.
-- Take a look at defaults shared variables `vi .env-shared` that apply for all clones of this instance, you can replace the link to templet file with a regular file and modify it as you like.
+- Take a look at defaults shared variables `vi config/env-shared` that apply for all clones of this instance.
 NOTE: don't put secret variables values in this file.
-- You can override variables in `.env-shared` by putting it in `.env-secret` such as DBFILTER, PGDATABASE, PGUSER etc
+- You can override variables in `config/env-shared` by putting it in `.env-secret` such as DBFILTER, PGDATABASE, PGUSER etc.
-- Take a look at default [`custom/src/repos.yaml`](https://github.com/Tecnativa/doodba#optodoocustomsrcreposyaml), if you like to modify it replace the link with a regular file.
+- Take a look at default `config/odoo-code.yaml`.
-- Take a look at default [`custom/sec/addons.yaml`](https://github.com/Tecnativa/doodba#optodoocustomsrcaddonsyaml), if you like to modify it replace the link with a regular file.
+- Take a look at default `config/addons.yaml`.
 - Issue build script `./build`

 Now we can create database and run Odoo:

 ```
-./install mydatabase web
+./config/odoo-install mydatabase web
-./run
+./config/odoo-run
 ```

 At this point when you know the project configuration is complete, you can push it back to Git, but not to the `waft` repository, but to your project's repository, for example to a branch named `build`: